nlesc-ave/ave-rest-service/README.md

     /data/tomato/SL.2.40/genome.2bit
 ```

-The last argument is the location of the genome 2bit file (`/data/tomato/SL.2.40/genome.2bit` in this example), it must be an absolute path which starts with `/data/` and must be present inside the Docker container.
+The last argument is the location of the genome 2bit file (`/data/tomato/SL.2.40/genome.2bit` in this example), it must be an absolute path which starts with `/data/` must be readable by anyone inside the Docker container.

 The [ave-app](https://github.com/nlesc-ave/ave-app) front end will use this path as the relative http(s) path to fetch reference genome sequence in the selected region
 and the AVE rest service will use it to determine the chromosome list and build haplotype sequence.